Placeholder-Software/Crowds/docs/GettingStarted/LocalAvoidance.md

-## Local Avoidance

-Local Avoidance is a system which automatically adjusts the output from [Context Aware Steering Actions](../SteeringActions) to avoid collisions with other agents.
+Local Avoidance is one of the most important parts of achieving natural agent movement.
+The local avoidance system slightly adjusts the output from [Context Aware Steering Actions](../SteeringActions) to avoid collisions with other agents.
 This significantly improves the appearance of groups of agents moving in close proximity.
-Overcrowded includes a novel **Multi Sampled Local Avoidance** algorithm which rapidly chooses collision free movement directions for every agent in the scene simultaneously.
+Overcrowded includes a novel **Multi Sampled Local Avoidance** algorithm which simultaneously chooses collision free movement directions for every agent in the scene.

 ![Local Avoidance Steering](../images/SteeringLocalAvoidance.png)